Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Conclusions

 \section{Conclusions}

 This article provided an extended model that can be used for fault diagnosis and fault tolerant control in hydraulic pitch systems of wind turbines.
-It merged the dynamics during normal operation and all the major faults that could occur in the system's lifetime, together with a description of their development and signal properties.
-The combination of these two pieces of information was leveraged for deriving the structural detectability and isolability properties achievable with the standard configuration presented, by means of a Dulmage-Mendelson decomposition.
-Finally, different sensor configurations were tested for reducing the level of redundancy while maintaining the same isolability performances.
-The outcome was an indication of the minimal sensor requirement for being able to maximize fault structural isolability in the most generic scenario of wind turbine hydraulic pitching.
+A wide range of major faults that can occur in the system's lifetime, were integrated into the model that corresponds to dynamics during nomimal operation.
+This integration comprised information on the faults' signal properties as well as their change profiles.
+The combination of these two pieces of information was leveraged for deriving the structural detectability and isolability properties that are achievable with the presented configuration, i.e., by means of a Dulmage-Mendelson decomposition.
+Different sensor configurations were tested to reduce the level of redundancy while maintaining the same isolability performances.
+The outcome was an indication of the minimal sensor requirement for facilitating maximum fault structural isolability in the most generic scenario of wind turbine hydraulic pitching.
+Finally, elements of the robustness of the presented approach with respect to parametric uncertainty were discussed in a test cases.
+The results highlighted that although the quality of fault detection and estimation is subject to variations in the model parameters, the latter do not affect the structural detectability and isolability features of the system.

+Future work will include a full-scale sensitivity analysis to quantify the effects of parametric uncertainty on the diagnostic performance of the generated residuals.
+Furthermore, active fault diagnosis will be considered in connection to potential improvements on the detection and isolation capabilities of the system.
+Experimental verification of the results will be pursued by implementing structure-based residual generators on a real pitch hydraulic system.